bikemaster2331/bikemaster2331/README.md

 - I like food
 - I dont enjoy spicy food
-- I'd like to travel around the world!!
+- I'd like to travel around the world
 - I'm bad at traveling